WordFnd.com

 (noun) a fabric of linen or cotton or silk or wool with a reversible pattern woven into it

-dame (noun) informal terms for a (young) woman Synonyms: doll, skirt, bird, chick, wench
+dame (noun) informal terms for a (young) woman Synonyms: bird, chick, doll, skirt, wench

 daminozide (noun) a chemical sprayed on fruit trees to regulate their growth so the entire crop can be harvested at one time Synonyms: Alar